First Student UK: Ride Pegasus!

-Ride Pegasus! was a school bus scheme run by First Berkshire & The Thames Valley under contract to Surrey Country Council.
+'Ride Pegasus!' was a school bus scheme run by First Berkshire & The Thames Valley under contract to Surrey Country Council.
 The scheme, which required 22 buses, served 14 primary schools in the Guildford area and carried 850 children each day for a cost of £900,000 per year.
 Some non-school "Access Bus" services, primarily for senior citizens, were also run, as was the Guildford park & ride route 300 to Merrow.
 Buses were run from the council depot in Merrow Lane, which was treated as an outstation to one of First Berkshire's main depots.
 Ride Pegasus stopped running on 23 July 2010, at the end of the 2010 school year, due to the withdrawal of financing by the council.

 The intention to start a school bus operation in Surrey was first announced by Surrey County Council in 2002, and was initially named Project Pegasus.
 In April 2005 the Department of Transport branded the plan, now known as the Pegasus School Bus Project, "low value for money" and decided not to fund a pilot scheme.
 However, by January 2006 funding had been arranged for a pilot scheme to begin at Tillingbourne School in Chilworth, with an official launch on 17 March 2006.
 Over the following five years it was expanded to cover 14 schools in the area, although it continued to be only a pilot with a projected end date of December 2010.

 In September 2009 Surrey County Council announced a decision to cease funding the program from July 2010, citing the cost of £900,000 per year as too expensive for a system which benefited only 1% of Surrey schoolchildren.
 A petition against the decision received 1,500 signatures in 11 days.
 The decision was reviewed in November 2009 with a view to extending the service to operate until July 2011, but despite criticism was not overturned.
 The park and ride contract also ended in July 2010; it was initially due to finish in December 2010, but was brought forward to coincide with the end of the school bus operation.

 The 22 buses used on the service returned to owners Surrey County Council at the end of the scheme.
 All were East Lancs Myllennium bodied Dennis Dart SLFs.
-They were loaned to other operators; three to Safeguard Coaches for continued use on the Guildford park and ride, one to Arriva Guildford & West Surrey and 14 to Abellio Surrey, the latter two as part of Surrey County Council's Bus Review.
-The final four were loaned to Southdown PSV.
-Stagecoach South now operates all of the town's Park & Ride network; two of the buses used are ex-Pegasus.

-Vehicles

-Seventy-one BMC 1100FEs were purchased.